 While it is true that some degraded environments appear to be attractive at a superficial level, their problematic nature should lead us to downgrade our judgments of their aesthetic value.
 Hence such environments present less of a problem for aesthetic protectionism than one might at first think.
-Furthermore, in cases where such environments nonetheless remain aesthetically positive all things considered, or in cases where their dubious nature enhances their aesthetic appeal (as with immoralism), we can always refuse to protect them on other grounds.
+Furthermore, in cases where such environments nonetheless remain aesthetically positive all things considered, or in cases where their dubious nature enhances their aesthetic appeal (as with immoralism), other grounds can be used to deny their protection.
 Environmental beauty, though an important factor in environmental decision-making, is by no means the only factor.
 Even thought they are significant considerations, aesthetic reasons for environmental protection will have to compete with other important factors, including the values of biodiversity and naturalness, the interests of sentient animals, and the implications these environments have for human well-being.